Certainly Traveling in Uttarakhand is considered to be incomplete without exploring Rishikesh.

 Time to Explore: 1-2 Hours.

-These were 7 of my handpicked must-visit places in Rishikesh that must be explored.
+These were 7 must-visit places in Rishikesh that must be explored.
 Further, do let me know which place you liked the most?
 In addition, If there is any suggestion that I should add.
 Moreover, You can always share your thoughts in the comment section below.
 Happy Travelling.

 If you’re also looking for must-visit places in Mussoorie: Click here